We’ve put everything in place so you'll get a great learning experience and lots of support when you start your course in autumn 2020 or spring 2021.

 Virtual learning means I've been able to collaborate on new projects and be part of exciting live streams and events

 Get to know MDX for yourself with our mix of live virtual events and on demand content.
 Find out about how you'll learn your subject, chat with students and check out student life on campus.

 So even if you can't make it to campus right now, you can get a feel for what it's like to be here and the information and support you need.

 It's unbelievable how much virtual support I've had from teaching staff as the university has changed recently

 Valentina Alberti, BA Tourism

 How we'll help you connect

 Coming to uni isn't just about your course.
 Team MDX is a positive and supportive community where we look out for each other.
 You'll feel that energy digitally too.
 We'll work with you to build a virtual network before you start studying so you'll have connections with other students on your course.

-Along with our online teaching, you can take part in virtual hangouts, live streams and virtual social events and networking opportunities so you don't miss out on any big moments in university life.
+Along with our online teaching, you can take part in virtual hangouts, live streams, virtual social events and networking opportunities so you don't miss out on any big moments in university life.

-We'll do everything we can to make sure you have a great learning experience in your first term.
+We've put everything in place to try and make sure you have a great learning experience in your first term.
 Just like we have for our current students who have been learning virtually since we moved our teaching online.